joker1007/slides/rubykaigi_2026_lt/slides.md

 ---

-# It crashes right now :cry:
+# It crashes for now :cry:

 `require` fails to execute in the first place.

 ---

 # Actually, this demo app crashes with a SEGV quite often when it starts up.
+# I recommend ruby-4.0.2 to run this sample.

 ---